 Updated September 2023

-The IAASB has been developing a new overarching standard for sustainability assurance engagements, since the project proposal was approved in September 2022.
-In developing ED-5000, key considerations were:
+The IAASB has been developing this new, overarching standard for sustainability assurance engagements since September 2022.
+Key consideration in developing ED-5000 were:

-- Project objectives supporting the public interest: ISSA 5000 has been developed as an overarching standard that is responsive to the public interest need for a timely standard that supports the consistent performance of quality sustainability assurance engagements, and is suitable across all sustainability topics, information disclosed about those topics, and reporting frameworks, and is implementable by all assurance practitioners (i.e., profession agnostic).
+- Project objectives supporting the public interest: Proposed ISSA 5000 is responsive to the public interest need for a timely standard that supports the consistent performance of quality sustainability assurance engagements, and is suitable across all sustainability topics, information disclosed about those topics, and reporting frameworks, and is implementable by all assurance practitioners (i.e., profession agnostic).

 - Identified priority areas in developing the standard: ED-5000 addresses the conduct of an assurance engagement in its entirety (i.e., all elements of an assurance engagement).
 However, the IAASB specifically considered the requirements and application material for the following six priority areas as identified in the project proposal (i.e., providing more specificity and guidance): difference in work effort between limited and reasonable assurance; suitability of reporting criteria; the scope of the engagement; obtaining and evaluating evidence; the entity's system of internal control; and practitioner’s materiality.